Getting to Know the 5 Heart Rate Training Zones

 So now you know what that upper end of the threshold should be.

-What are the benefits of Aerobic Work Zone 2?
+What are the benefits of Zone 2 workouts?

 Training in Zone 2 contributes to a number of things!!